KyleDencker/Competitive-Programming/readme.md

 # Competitive Programing Solutions

-I would like to welcome you to my competitice programming solutions.
+I would like to welcome you to my competitive programming solutions.
 I will storing solutions to problems from my adventures in competitive programming.

 The sites I am currently using to train are: